bibekjoshi54/tdd_chat_app/README.md

 ## Project Description
-Simple python application using the python and postgres to implement the url shortner
+Simple practice for writing the TDD based chat application.

+The project is missing typing.

 NOTE:
 - Some command might not be working as of now.
-- Currently I am trying to setup the project structure and boilerplate clode.
+- Currently, I am trying to set up the project structure and boilerplate clode.

 ### Make Commands
 - `make setup`: Setups the development environment